SharePoint/sp-dev-docs/docs/apis/migration-api-azure-container-and-queue.md

 ---
 # SPO provided Migration Azure container and queue

 Microsoft’s Migration API requires the use of an Azure container for temporary storage.
 To simplify the process, you are now provided with a default container while using the migration API.
+To use the provided container you will need to [decorate your traffic correctly](https://docs.microsoft.com/en-us/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online#how-to-decorate-your-http-traffic) to avoid throttling.
 If you choose, you can still provide your own Azure container.

 ## Encryption is required